OctaForge/libostd/README.md

 compiler from other distribution channels (official Clang, homebrew gcc or clang, etc.).

-Windows is supported at least with the MinGW (gcc) and Clang compilers.
-MS Visual Studio is currently unsupported.
+Windows is supported with GCC (MinGW) and Clang.
+The MS C runtime is supported as well, so compiling with Clang targeting MSVC compatibility will work.